krebisz/DataAnalyser/documents/Project Roadmap.md

 - Generalized cyclic distribution visualizations (e.g., weekly, hourly, or N-bucket cycles)
 - Foundation for user-defined metric transformations with preview tables feeding the charting pipeline

-**Status**: ▶ In Progress (~60% complete)
+**Status**: ▶ In Progress (~65% complete)

 CMS infrastructure is in place; multiple strategies are migrated or in progress; UI integration and remaining strategy migrations continue.
 User-defined metric transformations with preview are implemented.
+Transform infrastructure is provisioned for future expansion (N-metrics, chained operations).
+Performance optimizations (SQL limiting, redundant call elimination) are in place.

 ---